The tax benefits of giving to charity

-If you’re worried about the Inheritance Tax that might have to be paid when you die, giving away some of your money to charity – either now or in your will – can reduce the bill.
+If you’re worried about the Inheritance Tax that might have to be paid when you die, giving away some of your money to charity – in your will – can reduce the bill.
 This guide explains how.

 Cutting your Inheritance Tax bill